NunoSempere/clarivoyance/list/index.md

 ## Recommendations

-We recommend that Open Philanthropy feed these questions into various forecasting and research pipelines, with the thought of incentivizing the research needed to come up with good models of the world around AI developments.
+We recommended that Open Philanthropy feed these questions into various forecasting and research pipelines, with the thought of incentivizing the research needed to come up with good models of the world around AI developments.

 We have categorized questions with three stars in various buckets, each of which has its own recommendations: